SpaceX Launches All-civilian Crew For First Private Spacewalk - UrduPoint

 SpaceX has scheduled the EVA for 0623 GMT on Thursday, with a backup window on Friday at the same time.

-Since the Crew Dragon capsule lacks an airlock, the entire crew will be exposed to the vacuum of space for the duration of the spacewalk, around 15 minutes, as two venture out, tethered to the spaceship.
+Since the Crew Dragon capsule lacks an airlock, the entire crew will be exposed to the vacuum of space for the duration of the spacewalk, as two venture out, tethered to the spaceship.

 Recent Stories